Self-Solemnization in Colorado – A Step-by-Step Guide

 Here are some of my favorite self-solemnization ceremony ideas I’ve seen first hand:

 Writing your own wedding script is the way to go, especially if you’re skipping the officiant and self-solemnizing.
-Forget the traditional lines—this is your chance to speak from the heart.
+Forget the traditional lines because this is your chance to speak from the heart.
 No need to be poetic; just say how you feel.
 One of the best parts of a self-marrying ceremony is how easy it is to get vulnerable without 100 people watching!
 Pro Tip: Write your vows at your Airbnb beforehand and have your photographer document it for some awesome shots!

 No officiant to hire, no one to get ordained, no coordinating schedules with a third party.
 The legal requirements for self-solemnizing in Colorado are about as minimal as they get.
 Pick up your license, sign it together, return it within 63 days.
 That’s the whole checklist.
 I’ve had couples book me two weeks out, fly into Denver, and pull off a completely legal mountain wedding without breaking a sweat on the logistics.